0000 DISTRICT PHILOSOPHY OF EDUCATION

 The Board further recognizes the privacy rights of students diagnosed with HIV infection or AIDS and their right to a free appropriate public education; the rights of HIV infected employees to privacy and reasonable accommodations; the rights of all non-infected individuals to a safe environment free of any significant risks to their health; the rights of all students to instruction regarding the nature, transmission, prevention, and treatment of HIV infection, pursuant to the Commissioner’s Regulation, Part 135.3.

-No individual shall be denied access to any program or activity sponsored by or conducted on the grounds of the district solely on the basis of his/her status as an HIV infected individual.
+No individual shall be denied access to any program or activity sponsored by or conducted on the grounds of the district solely on the basis of their status as an HIV infected individual.

 Students